danilocurvelo/imd0030-20242/projects/priority-queues.md

 - **Design and implement** multiple data structures to solve complex problems.
 - **Analyze and compare** implementation runtimes and interface affordances.
-- **Critique and connect** the design of content moderation to information society.

 In the next project, we'll also use your priority queues as a building block for shortest paths.